Welcome to Battle Ground Middle School

 Together We Make a Difference in the Middle

-Battle Ground Middle School (BGMS) is located north of West Lafayette and is home to about 600 students in grades 6 through 8.
-The school opened in 2008 to accommodate growth in the northern part of Tippecanoe County.
+Battle Ground Middle School (BGMS) is located north of West Lafayette and is home to about 760 students in grades 6 through 8.
+The school opened in 2008 to accommodate growth in the northern part of Tippecanoe County and continues to grow with construction to all three academic wings.

-The school features a large cafe, two gymnasiums, and 29 classrooms including an art room, three computer labs, family and consumer science room, family and consumer science cooking lab, media center, industrial technology shop, three science labs and two music rooms.
+The school features a large cafe, two gymnasiums, many classrooms, 2 art rooms, a technology lab, and multiple science labs.
 Our athletic facilities include a football field with a concession stand and press box.

 Through the middle school concept incorporating thematic instruction and teaming, BGMS offers a full academic curriculum at all three grade levels including English, mathematics, science, social studies, wellness, band, choir, family and consumer science, art, and industrial technology.

 Our educational facility is noted for being a community school, which works with the patrons and members of Battle Ground and the surrounding area.
-As the second largest middle school in Tippecanoe County, we are able to work with our students and families on a more involved level.
+As the one of the largest middle schools in Tippecanoe County, we are able to work with our students and families on a more involved level.
 Our school community works cooperatively through collaboration to provide a comprehensive educational program to meet the needs of all students.

 - Awards and Honors